pureinsights/discovery-cli/USER.md

 ```

 ###### Store
 `store` is the command used to create and update Discovery Core's secrets.
 With the data flag, the user can send a single JSON configuration or an array to upsert multiple secrets.
-With the file flag, the user can also send the address of a file that contains the JSON configurations.
+With the file flag, the user can also send the path of a file that contains the JSON configurations.
 The data and file flags are required, but mutually exclusive.

 Usage: `discovery core secret store [flags]`